 Let’s get started!

+Before we dive into how to track customer journeys, we need to first understand them.
 We’ve all heard of the buyer’s journey, right?

 Now the issue with customer journeys is that they’re getting longer.
 Just think about how many marketing channels you use for one.

 Our recent report found marketers are using as many as 13 channels.
 Think then about how many times a customer needs to engage with your content before converting.

 It’s highly unlikely a user will see your website for the first time, and convert right away.